bjt-user/Linux/man.md

   exception that the tag argument to .IP cannot include a macro call.
 ```

-> The indented paragraph (.IP) macro is useful to continue the indented \
+> The indented paragraph (`.IP`) macro is useful to continue the indented \
-content of a narrative started with .TP, or to present an itemized or ordered list.
+content of a narrative started with `.TP`, or to present an itemized or ordered list.

 #### .sp